All Products

 Operation limits

 ApsaraMQ for RocketMQ is a fully managed Platform as a Service (PaaS).
-Therefore, it limits some high-risk O&M operations and features that are available in open-source Apache RocketMQ.
-If you have special requirements, you can contact ApsaraMQ for RocketMQ technical support.
+Therefore, the system restricts some high-risk O&M operations and features that are available in open source Apache RocketMQ.
+For special requirements, you can contact ApsaraMQ for RocketMQ technical support for assistance.

 Description